Bungay: Notable residents

 Bungay was home to several literary figures.
 Thomas Miller (1731–1804), the bookseller and antiquarian, settled in the village.
 His publisher son, William Miller (1769–1844), was born there.
 The author Elizabeth Bonhôte, née Mapes, (1744–1818) was born and grew up there, marrying Daniel Bonhôte and writing the notable book Bungay Castle, a gothic romance.
 Bonhôte even once owned Bungay Castle.
 The Strickland family which, according to the Canadian Dictionary of Biography, was as prolific as the Brontës, Edgeworths and Trollopes, settled in the village 1802–08.
-Its daughters included Agnes, a historian.
+Their daughters included Agnes Strickland, a historian.

 The noted French writer, politician, diplomat and historian, François-René, vicomte de Chateaubriand while exiled from France, 1792 – 1800, during the Revolution spent a period living at the Music House, No. 34 Bridge Street.
 This is recorded on a blue plaque.

 Others were Catharine Parr Traill, who concentrated on children's literature, and Susanna Moodie, who emigrated to Canada and wrote Roughing it in the Bush (1852) as a warning to others.
 The novelist Sir H. Rider Haggard (1856–1925) was born nearby in Bradenham and presented St. Mary's Church with a wooden panel, displayed behind the altar.
 Religious writer Margaret Barber (1869–1901), author of the posthumously published best-selling book of meditations, The Roadmender, settled in Bungay.
+In 1954, the electrical industry pioneer Caroline Haslett retired to the town to live with her sister Rosalind Messenger.

 More recently, Formula 1 motor racing president Bernie Ecclestone was brought up in Bungay and internet activist Julian Assange was confined to nearby Ellingham Hall, Norfolk in 2010–11.
 Authors Elizabeth Jane Howard and Louis de Bernières have lived in the town.
-Blind artist Sargy Mann moved to Bungay in 1990 and lived there until the end of his life.
-Children's author and illustrator James Mayhew currently lives in Bungay.
+Artist Michael Fell lived in the town in the 1980s and 1990s.
+Blind artist Sargy Mann moved to Bungay in 1990 and lived there until his death in 2015.
+Poet Luke Wright has lived in Bungay since 2010.
+Children's author and illustrator James Mayhew lives in Bungay.

-Darts star Andrew Gilding, the 2023 UK Open champion, lives in Bungay.